Last updated Monday 6th July 2022

 All Laurel House staff are fully vaccinated for COVID-19.

-From 15th December, Laurel House will be asking all clients over 12 years of age about their vaccination status.
-Understanding the vaccination status of our clients allows our staff to respond appropriately to protect themselves, their colleagues and other clients.
+Laurel House will be asking all clients over 5 years of age about their vaccination status.
+Understanding the vaccination status of our clients and visitors allows our staff to respond appropriately to protect themselves, their colleagues and other clients.

-For clients, we will document your disclosure about your vaccination status in your client file.
+For clients, we will document your vaccination status in your client file.
 This information will be held confidentially like other information we collect through our interactions with you.

 At this stage we will not be routinely seeking evidence of your vaccination and will accept your verbal disclosure of your vaccination status, but we reserve the right to request evidence of your vaccination.